Our Sustainability Skills symbols are a visual tool designed

 x+os 2006

 Named after its sole shape—a cross and two ovals—the x+os collection is all about smart structure and lightweight design.
 A narrow wedge reduces weight, while the cross under the heel ensures lateral stability.
 At the front, two ovals follow the natural shape of the foot to support the ball of the foot and the toes.
-Similar in construction to the Penna line, x+os stands out with a more feminine, refined look, thanks to its 4.5 cm high sole.
+Similar in construction to the Penna line, x+os stands out with a more feminine, refined look, thanks to its 4.5 cm high heel.

 Awards: iF product design award, German Shoe and Leather Goods Award, nominated for German Design Award 2008.